vgentela/Statistical-Network-Analysis/README.md

 To be fixed:
 - Parsing functions to be refined by using json.
 - Once the parsing methodology is changed, reading the community tag and adding it to plots is a functionality to be achieved.
+- Write a function to iteratively find feeds created by users from the current feed and extract user data from them.

 License:
 All the contents in this repository are licensed using [CC0 1.0 Universal LICENSE](https://github.com/vgentela/Statistical-Network-Analysis/blob/main/LICENSE)